Head to head

 Buy the Zaptec Go 2 if:

-- You have a three-phase supply and want to unlock 22kW charging
+- You have three-phase supply and want 22kW capability

 Buy the Cord Zero if: